septi0/ha-unifi-webhook-presence/README.md

 ## How it works (data flow)
 1. **UniFi Controller** detects a client device connecting or disconnecting.
-2. **UniFi Controller** sends a webhook event to Home Assistant with the device’s MAC address and connection status.
+2. **UniFi Controller** sends a webhook event to Home Assistant with the device's MAC address and connection status.
 3. **Home Assistant** receives the webhook event and updates the corresponding **device_tracker** entity.

 Home Assistant never connects to or polls the UniFi Controller. **Only the controller pushes** events to HA via the configured webhook action.